Prosocial Skill Test

 Some characteristics of prosocial behavior include:

-• Offering a helping hand to someone in need, such as helping someone carry their groceries, offering directions
+• Offering a helping hand to someone in need, such as helping someone carry their groceries, holding the door open, offering directions etc.

-• Sharing resources, time, or knowledge with others, collaborating on projects
+• Sharing your time, resources and knowledge with other, and collaborating with them on projects.

-• Expecting a return after helping a person in need
+• Expecting something in return after doing a good deed for a person in need.

-• Often engaging in helping behavior to maintain a good status and impression in the society
+• Engaging in helping behavior to maintain a good image and status in the society.

 Instructions For Taking the Prosocial Skill Test